 Join us behind the scenes with the Core Working Group of the IMPA Foundation Course for Marine Purchasing and Supply.

 Many of IMPA’s buyer and supplier members have joined forces to help develop the industry’s first-ever entry-level online marine purchasing education programme.
-Ideally suited for marine purchasers and suppliers who are new, or relatively new, to the maritime industry, this new course will launch in January 2025 and will offer students a basic-level understanding of the maritime industry and its main players, the key roles in the marine supply chain, the various elements of marine purchasing, procurement and logistics, as well as the more recent developments in technology and sustainability.
+Ideally suited for marine purchasers and suppliers who are new, or relatively new, to the maritime industry, this new course will launch in April 2025 and will offer students a basic-level understanding of the maritime industry and its main players, the key roles in the marine supply chain, the various elements of marine purchasing, procurement and logistics, as well as the more recent developments in technology and sustainability.

 Behind this great initiative is a core group of experts with decades of industry experience, both from the purchase and the supply side, who devise the strategy and write the content for the various modules, often with additional assistance from a wider group of highly-skilled professionals who have also volunteered their time for this project.
 Jasmine Schestak, IMPA Head of Sustainability and Project Management, who manages the development of the project, has brought together the core working group to ask them about this new course, why it was needed and what IMPA will aim with it.